prettykool/unicode/README.md

 % # to:
 % unicode -t 0022 0037 00aa
 "7ª%
-% Print all characters, with their code point, within the given range.
+% Print all characters, with their code point, within the given range
 % unicode 20-7e
 0020  	0021 !
 0022 "	0023 #	0024 $	0025 %	0026 &	0027 '
 0028 (	0029 )	002a *	002b +	002c ,	002d -	002e .
 002f /